hitokiri-mata/katacoda-courses/kubernetes-fundamentals/jobs/step2-job1.md

 This scenario is based on the Chapter 12, Jobs, [Kubernetes Up & Running, 2nd Edition](https://learning.oreilly.com/library/view/kubernetes-up-and/9781492046523/).
 The chapter starts with a simple `kubectl run` command to start a Job.
 However, this Katacoda scenario uses Kubernetes 1.18.
-Active software has a tendency to evolve.
+Active software will naturally evolve.
 Kubernetes is evolving and there was a decision in 1.18 to:

 > Remove all the generators from kubectl run.
 It will now only create pods.
 Additionally, deprecates all the flags that are not relevant anymore. -- [1.18 Release Notes, Deprecation](https://kubernetes.io/docs/setup/release/notes/#deprecation-4)